notr-ai/ConfigBound/README.md

 - **Easy Validation**: Validate all config at startup with `validate()` or get detailed error reports
 - **Schema-Based**: Define your configuration declaratively with Joi validators
 - **Flexible Binds**: Environment variables, files, or custom sources
+- **Documentation Export**: Generate JSON or YAML documentation from your config schema

 ## Installation